okangalf/Rescue-Me/README.md

-# My Safety Guard
+# Rescue Me

-My Safety Guard keeps you in touch with your closest contacts by instantaneously sending a photo, GPS information and other information when you need them the most.
+Rescue Me keeps you in touch with your closest contacts by instantaneously sending a photo, GPS information and other information when you need them the most.

 ## Deployment